 According to the federal Centers for Disease Control and Prevention, every state except Hawaii has suffered “widespread” influenza.
 Since Oct.
 1, there have been nearly 37,000 confirmed cases across New York, including more than 9,000 people who were hospitalized and one child who died.
 In addition, a 10-year-old from Connecticut on his way home from a hockey tournament died on Jan.
 14 at a Catskills hospital of pneumonia brought on by Influenza B.

 Because of the large number of cases, the Putnam County Health Department held an emergency vaccine clinic at its Brewster offices on Jan.
 30. No others are planned, but vaccinations are available by appointment by calling 845-808-1332.
 (The department has administered 3,611 flu shots to county residents since Oct.
 1.)
 Dutchess County has not held any public clinics.

 During last year’s flu season, there were nearly 13,000 flu-related hospitalizations in New York and eight children died.
 The World Health Organization estimates the flu kills as many as 500,000 people each year.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.